 4. Keep a running list of the books that interest you.

-When my current read is almost finished, I browse my Amazon wish list until a few books jump out at me, then I put the requests in at the library.
+When my current read is almost finished, I browse my TBR list until a few books jump out at me, check them for trigger warnings, then put the requests in at the library.
 I like to have my next reads on the shelf and ready to go so there’s never any forced downtime.

 The TBR Paradox

 As I left the Literary Dark Ages behind I began to experience an interesting phenomenon.
 Initially, I was petrified by all the books I felt I needed to read.
 My TBR (To Be Read) list was long, and I almost felt there was no point in tackling it, because I’d never get to everything anyway.
 Plus, my TBR kept getting longer as I learned of new titles and authors.

 The more books I read and the more often I read them, the less daunting my TBR became…even though I was constantly adding to it!

 Let’s say you only read about five books per year.
 The time comes to choose your next book, and because you read so few of them, each book feels like a massive decision.
 There’s a lot riding on your choice when you know it’s one of only five titles you’ll encounter that year.
 You feel like each book has to be the most interesting, best choice possible.